 RV camping is the best way to vacation, travel, and adventure – in our humble opinion.
 Whether you’re traversing your home state or venturing across the country, there’s much to see and explore.
-Today, one of our RV Owners & campervan enthusiast, Jason from Minnesota, is going to share some of his best tips for the perfect RV adventure, including his favorite Minnesotan camping spots.
+Today, one of our RV Owners & campervan enthusiast, Jason of RVThereYet from Minnesota, is going to share some of his best tips for the perfect RV adventure, including his favorite Minnesotan camping spots.
 Jason has a whooping 25 rentals with RVshare – scroll to the bottom of this post to check them out and experience first hand all the beauty and fun RVing has to offer!

 Tips to Pick Your Rig

 Never been RVing?
 First, consider what type of vehicle best fits your desired experience.
 A campervan, or Class B RV, is a versatile and convenient combination of vehicle and shelter.
 This option allows you to set up quickly and maneuver with ease.
 This makes it perfect getting right to the fun in a campground or searching for the perfect site that is off the beaten path.

 If you have a tow-capable vehicle at your disposal, perhaps a travel trailer or folding camper would be more your style.
 While slightly less maneuverable, these towable options allow you to claim your spot and travel independently of your shelter, which can save on gas and simplify daily outings.
 Travel trailers are great for maximizing occupancy as well as luxury.
 Folding campers are a more economical option without compromising on sleeping space.